ankur-gupta/rain/README.md

     git checkout master
     git checkout -b release-new-version
     ```
 4. Bump up the version in
 [`version.py`](https://github.com/ankur-gupta/rain/blob/master/rain/version.py).
 Ensure that the new version string is something that has never been used before.
 This is important or you may get errors when you deploy and you may have to
 repeat all of the steps.
 5. Push the new branch to GitHub
     ```bash
     git push --set-upstream origin release-new-version
     ```
 6. Create a pull request from `release-new-version` to `master`.
 This can be
 done via GitHub webpage.
 The benefit of bumping up the version via a PR
 is that you can run your CI/CD workflow on the PR.
 Typically, this CI/CD
 builds a python package (even if it doesn't deploy it) and can find errors
 before you finally merge.
 7. Once you've verified that everything looks good, merge the PR to `master`
 (after getting approval of reviewers, if necessary).
 At this point, any build
 off of `master` would have the latest version.
 If you have CI/CD pipeline that
 runs on merge to master, let it run to confirm that everything looks good.
 8. Now, when you're sure that everything is good, `git tag` the commit on
-`master` either via command line or via GitHub releases (as discussed in the
+`master` either via command line or via GitHub releases (recommended), as
-subsection above).
+discussed in the subsection above.
 9. At this point, if you have a CI/CD pipeline setup to deploy the package
 (such as to an artifact repository or PyPI), it will run and deploy your
 package.

 ## Deploying to PyPI
 Since I don't own the name `rain` on PyPI (and at this point I don't want to
 change the name of my package), I don't have a live example of deploying this
 package on PyPI.

 Please be careful before deploying a package to PyPI (or Test PyPI).
 PyPI and Test PyPI are open to the public and once a package is uploaded, it
 might not be possible to undo it.
 You don't want to accidentally upload any
 proprietary or private company code/data to PyPI (or Test PyPI).

 Note that you cannot overwrite an existing version of your package on PyPI
 (or Test PyPI).
 For example, if you've already uploaded version 0.1.2 to
 PyPI (or Test PyPI), you cannot modify the source and overwrite the same
 version 0.1.2 on PyPI (or Test PyPI).
 You must bump the version up and then
 deploy again.
 This is because someone else might've written code against
 version 0.1.2 and we don't want to break their code.

 ### Deploying from local machine
 We can also deploy by building the package locally and then using
 `twine` to upload the builds to PyPI.
 Note that you will need an account on
 PyPI and on Test PyPI (optional but recommended).
 While uploading the package
 to PyPI (or Test PyPI), you will need to enter your account password.
 This prevents any random person from uploading a new version of your package.
 These are the typical instructions but they're not relevant to `rain`,
 as mentioned above.
 ```bash
 cd $REPO_ROOT